MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 ## What is an ML system?

 {{< notice note >}}
 ...The algorithm is only a small part of an ML system in production.
-The system also includes the business requierments...the interface where users and developers interact...the data stack, and the logic for developing, monitoring & updating your models, as well as the infrastructure.
+The system also includes the business requirements...the interface where users and developers interact...the data stack, and the logic for developing, monitoring & updating your models, as well as the infrastructure.
 — <cite>Chip Hueyn[^1]</cite>

 [^1]: The above quote is excerpted from Huyen, C. (2022).
 Designing machine learning systems.